 \begin{remark} If $\alpha=\{a_1\cdots,a_n\}$ is defined over $\Q$ and each $0< a_i<1$ for each $i$, then $1-a_i\in \alpha$.
 Moreover, for any fixed prime $p$ not dividing the least common denominator of $a_i$'s, the set $\alpha$ is closed under the dash operation defined in Definition \ref{def:dash}. \end{remark}

 For any holomorphic modular form $f$, we use $a_p(f)$ to denote its $p$th Fourier coefficient.
-For most of the listed modular forms here, they will be identified by their labels in L-Functions and Modular Forms Database (LMFDB) \cite{LMFDB}.
-For instance, $f_{8.6.1.a}$ denotes a level-8 weight 6 Hecke eigenform, $\eta(z)^8\eta(4z)^4+8\eta(4z)^{12}$ in terms of the Dedekind eta function, its label at LMFDB is $8.6.1.a$.
+For most of the listed modular forms in this paper, they will be identified by their labels in L-Functions and Modular Forms Database (LMFDB) \cite{LMFDB}.
+For instance, $f_{8.6.a.a}$ denotes a level-8 weight 6 Hecke eigenform, $\eta(z)^8\eta(4z)^4+8\eta(4z)^{12}$ in terms of the Dedekind eta function, its label at LMFDB is $8.6.a.a$.

 In \cite{LTYZ}, the author jointly with Tu, Yui, and Zudilin proved a conjecture of Rodriguez-Villegas made in \cite{RV}.
 Special cases of this conjecture has been obtained earlier by Kilbourn \cite{Kilbourn} (based on \cite{AO00} by Ahlgren and Ono), McCarthy \cite{McCarthy-RV}, and Fuselier and McCarthy \cite{FM}.
 See \cite{Zudilin18} by Zudilin for a related background discussion.